-The Skirball Museum is home to one of the world’s largest collections of Jewish ceremonial art, ritual objects, and material culture.
-The collections include some 25,000 pieces, ranging from the ancient to the contemporary, which together reflect Jewish life in many different eras and parts of the world.
+The Skirball Museum is home to one of the world’s largest collections of Jewish art, ritual objects, and material culture.
+The collections include some 30,000 objects, ranging from the ancient to the contemporary, which together reflect Jewish life in many different eras and parts of the world.

 The Skirball's extensive collections include: